Hugh Acheson: Books

 Acheson was named one of the best new chefs in the United States by Food & Wine magazine in 2002.

 Personal life

 Acheson was married to Mary Koon, a Georgia native who worked as an editor at the Georgia Museum of Art.
 They first met in middle school, when Acheson briefly lived in South Carolina with his mother.
 They reconnected while at university in Canada, and married two years later.
-Acheson and Koon divorced quietly in 2017 and both still live in Athens, Georgia.
-They have two daughters, Beatrice and Clementine.
+They share two daughters, Beatrice and Clementine.
+Acheson and Koon divorced quietly in 2017, with Acheson later moving to New York City.